Gravitational effects in birefringent quantum electrodynamics: Conclusions

+The pivotal relevance of the hyperfine transition for astrophysical measurements shout out loud for a solution of the gravitational closure equations under the assumption of a spatially homogeneous and isotropic area metric background.
+This solution of the closure equations by way of symmetry-reduction, as opposed to perturbation theory is well under way.
+From the resulting refined Friedmann equations for two independent scale factors one then immediately obtains, with the results of the present paper, a correspondingly refined relation between the hyperfine transition energies of hydrogen at different stages of the cosmological evolution, their respective redshifts and indeed the pertinent observational raw data.
+If indeed the spacetime geometry is area metrically refined, this would reveal a systematic error in the interpretation of astrophysical observations based on hyperfine transition emissions.

-The authors thank Nadine Stritzelberger and Marcus Werner for insightful comments and suggestions.
-FPS thanks the Yukawa Institute for Theoretical Physics for their generous invitation for a two-month research visit in September and October 2016, during which part of this work was completed.
-RT thanks the Friedrich-Alexander University Erlangen-Nuremberg, and in particular Frederic Schuller, for their kind hospitality over the course of the past year.
+\acknowledgments{The authors thank Marcus Werner and Nadine Stritzelberger for insightful comments and suggestions.
+FPS thanks Marcus Werner and the Yukawa Institute for Theoretical Physics for their generous invitation for a two-month research visit in September, during which part of this work was completed.}